JinghengHuang/arrow_demo/README.md

 Now integrated with poetry, and can be used to run unit tests.
 The best practice is to use poetry to handle dependency and environment management.

+Currently supported solvers:

+    - GLPK
+    - CPLEX
+    - GUROBI
+    - HIGHS
+    - IPOPT

+Please ensure that the executables for the solvers are properly installed and in the system PATH.

 ## To create and activate virtual environment

 ```bash